mackenzie-remote/hugoblog/content/blog/2024/04/openwrt-with-bell-aliant-cable-random-ip/index.md

 I found the simplest way to get a new DHCP address from Bell is to send a different `hostname` in the `DHCPDISCOVER` packet.

-The complexity though is that you have ask a completely random number of times before Bell will give allocate you a different IP address.
+The complexity though is that you have ask a completely random number of times before Bell will allocate you a different IP address.
 So I wrote a script that is designed to be run multiple times until you do get a new IP address.

 Steps:

 0. Check if the IP has already changed, if it has, it's a no-op.
 1. Change the `Hostname` to a semi-random one.
-2. Call `ifup wan` which takes the interface DOWN (which does a `DHCPRELEASE` on my old IP) then brings up back UP and sends a `DHCPDISCOVER` with the new hostname.
+2. Call `ifup wan` which takes the interface DOWN (which does a `DHCPRELEASE` on my old IP) then brings it back UP and sends a `DHCPDISCOVER` with the new hostname.
 3. Wait 30 seconds and check if the IP address changed or not.

 The script is then run from `cron` several times an hour during the night.
 I only do it overnight as it will disrupt existing network connections briefly.
 The majority of the times we call it we don't get a new IP address, but we keep trying.